Kushaalkumar-pothula/FLARE/README.md

 # FLARE
 FLARE is an astrophysical code written in Python to generate a synthetic catalog of 100,000 Fast Radio Bursts (FRBs).
 It uses the Monte Carlo statistical technique to generate a synthetic FRB catalog.
 It also analyses the resulting catalog and makes its histograms.

-FLARE runs FRB generation scripts in parallel, which makes the code fast.
+FLARE runs FRB generation scripts in parallel, which makes the code very fast.
 ## Installation
 To install FLARE on a computer, run the following commands in your terminal:
 ```bash